Post Summary: The Ultimate Pacific Coast Highway Road Trip Itinerary + All The Stops Along The Way

 - What To Pack For A Weekend in Los Angeles

-If you’re planning to experience the entire Pacific Coast Highway (including extending it to Oregon and Washington), you probably know that there is an insane amount of stops to take.
+If you’re planning to experience the entire Pacific Coast Highway (including extending it to Oregon and Washington), you probably know that there is an insane amount of beautiful stops to take.

 We’re going to break locations down state by state, to give you bite-sized chunks of information for each place.